 Mmmm…brothsicles!
 I think these homemade bone broth frozen yogurt dog treats might be our boys favourite new summer treat.
 Easy and doggone delicious!
 These frozen bone broth dog treats were created when a batch of homemade bone broth didn’t come out quite as gelled as usual.
 It was a sizzling summer day, so instead of just freezing it as plain cubes, I decided to make a bone broth ice cream treat and some experimental bone broth gummies.
 This past summer has been a scorcher.
 Perfect weather for indulging in cool yummy gummies and occasional frozen treats.
 Here’s our frozen bone broth dog treat recipe.
 Woofs!

 Plain bone broth straight up can be frozen for treats or simply to store for later use.
-I freeze broth all the time in simple cubes for later use, and the dog occasionally get one straight from the freezer too.
-Alternatively, the broth can be mixed or diluted with any dog-friendly liquid or puree to make special frozen dog treats.
+I freeze bone broth all the time in simple cubes for later use, and the dog occasionally get one straight from the freezer too.
+Alternatively, the bone broth can be mixed or diluted with any dog-friendly liquid or puree to make special frozen dog treats.
 We’re making some extra special brothsicles!

-The frozen bone broth dog treats in this post use an ice cream inspired combination of yogurt and lactose-free milk.
+The frozen bone broth dog treats in this post use an ice cream inspired combination of yogurt and lactose-free milk with the bone broth.
 Diluting makes these a slightly lighter popsicle than using just the thick yogurt and rich bone broth.
 Totally optional, of course.
-Ingredients can easily be scaled to suit your moulds (see tips and tricks below) and you can adjust the mixture measurements or ingredients in any way you’d like to suit your pet and personal preferences.
+Ingredients for making pupsicles can easily be scaled to suit your moulds (see tips and tricks below) and you can adjust the mixture measurements or ingredients in any way you’d like to suit your pet and personal preferences.
 The measurements below are indicative only for the treats as pictured.
 Frozen treats are so easy that way!

 Homemade Frozen Yogurt and Bone Broth Dog Treats

 - 1 cup unseasoned bone broth

 - 1/2 cup plain yogurt, kefir, or suitable alternative (see tips)

-- 1/2 cup lactose-free milk or suitable alternative (see tips)
+- 1/2 cup lactose-free trim milk or suitable alternative (see tips)